7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

       maps:to_list(CountMap)
     )).
 ```
-Sorting seems like it would be less efficient, so I avoided it in my original answer.
+Sorting seems like it would be less efficient--instead of accessing each element one time, sorting requires that you acesss each element many times--so I avoided it in my original answer.

 --**Which functions are unique?**

-I needed the same CountMap produced by the previous code.
-Rather then repeating the code to construct the CountMap in this solution, I decided to refactor the previous solution, so that I could use the part that constructs the CountMap in this solution:
+I needed the same CountMap produced by the previous solution.
+Rather then repeating the code to construct a CountMap in this solution, I decided to refactor the previous solution so that I could use the part that constructs the CountMap in this solution:

 ```erlang
 most_cmn_export(Modules) ->